 In lieu of flowers, donations in Homer’s memory may be made to the American Legion Post 49, 140 E. Locust St., Wilmington, Ohio 45177, Crossroads Hospice, 4380 Glendale-Milford Road, Cincinnati, OH 45242, or St. Jude Children's Research Hospital, 501 St. Jude Place, Memphis, TN 38105.

-To send flowers to Homer's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Homer L Mathews, please visit our floral store.

 St. Jude Children's Research Hospital